PaperMC/docs/docs/paper/admin/reference/system-properties.md

 :::info

-Some of the paper system properties contain a `.` character in their name.
+Some of Paper's system properties contain a `.` character in their name.
 When using PowerShell, these will require wrapping in quotes. i.e. `"-Dpaper.log-level=FINE"`

 :::